Talendar/neuroevolutionary_investor/README.md

    * *h = 0*: no action;
    * *h < 0*: action to sell |*h*| shares of IBOVESPA.

+## Evolving neural networks
 to_do: the investor's brain; genetic algorithm + neural network = neuroevolution

-to_do: actions the investor can take

 ## Reproduction